Dr Muhammad Mansur Ali

 Lecturer in Islamic Studies

 I have two main research interests: Hadith Studies and Practical Theology.
 By Practical Theology, I mean making sense of the world we live in through the lens of Islamic theology (Ilm al-Kalam).
 How can Muslims have a meaningful religious experience in a predominantly secular society?
 What psychological impact has modernity has had on the lives of Muslims in the West?
 An offshoot of this is to look at religious leadership (chaplains, imams) in the British Muslim community.
-Furthermore, using tools developed in Ilm al-Kalam as well as Usul al-Fiqh, I research modern issues such as Islamic bio-medical ethics.
+Furthermore, using tools developed in Ilm al-Kalam as well as Usul al-Fiqh, I research modern issues such as Islamic bio-medical ethics with a particular focus currently on Islam and organ donation.

 I am willing to supervise any PhD theses on: Hadith, Muslim chaplaincy, Islamic leadership, Islamic bio-medical ethics.